 reference clock is not provided.
-Note For Cortex-M1 processors, the TENMS field reads as zero because the calibration value is unknown.
+Note ------------------------------------ unknown.
 The Control and Status Register can poll the timer either by reading COUNTFLAG, bit[16] and the SysTick generating an interrupt.
 By default, SysTick is configured for polling mode.
 In this mode, user code polls COUNTFLAG, to ascertain if the SysTick event had occurred.
 This is indicated by COUNTFLAG being set.
 Reading the Control and Status register clears COUNTFLAG.
 To configure SysTick to generate an interrupt, set TICKINT, bit[1] of the SysTick Control and Status register, to 1.
 You must also enable the appropriate interrupt in the NVIC, and select the clock source using CLKSOURCE, bit[2].
 Setting this to 1 selects the processor clock, and 0 selects the external reference clock.
-Note For ARMv6-M processors, the CLKSOURCE field reads as One because SysTick always uses the processor clock.
+Note --- For ARMv6-M processors, the CLKSOURCE field reads as One because SysTick always uses the processor clock.